 Multi-level with detachable ladders.
 Suitable for aging cats, multiple cats, and heavier cats.
 Cloth materials withstand continuous scratching.

-Columns and base are made of "flimsy" cork board.
-Hammock is difficult to replace once it wears out.
+Columns and base are made of "flimsy" corkboard.
+The hammock is difficult to replace once it wears out.
+Limited space.

 Some consider shelving material to be on the "flimsy" side.